Three Dances (Górecki): Background

-Between 1948–56, Polish music followed the principles of socialist realism as delineated by the Soviet Composers' Conference in Moscow in January 1948.
+Between 1948 and 1956, Polish music followed the principles of socialist realism as delineated by the Soviet Composers' Conference in Moscow in January 1948.
 Under this direction, music had to be simple and accessible to the masses, be tonal and take after local folk music.
-Any composer or piece that deviated from that model, that attempted to create a new language or that experimented in terms of sound, harmony and form, were accussed of being "formalist".
+Any composer or piece that deviated from that model, that attempted to create a new language or that experimented in terms of sound, harmony and form, were accused of being "formalist".
 Compositions branded as such vanished from the concert programmes and radio.
 Polish musicologist Zofia Helman explains:

 According to the principles of the style called socialist realism, the content was supposed to be the fundamental expression of a musical work.
 Thus, forms that were closely connected to text were moved into the foreground: operas, cantatas, and especially songs for the masses.
 The music that realised the new content was supposed to be emotional, mobilising, optimistic, and "ideologically active".

-However by 1954, many young composers were writting experimental pieces that openly defied socialist realism.
-The Polish party leadership attempted to stop the aesthetic changes by commissioning mass songs for the Second Party Congress in March of 1954, which attracted little interest, as well as commissioning concert pieces to celebrate the tenth anniversary of People's Poland.
+However, by 1954, many young composers were writing experimental pieces that openly defied socialist realism.
+The Polish party leadership attempted to stop the aesthetic changes by commissioning mass songs for the Second Party Congress in March 1954, which attracted little interest, as well as commissioning concert pieces to celebrate the tenth anniversary of People's Poland.
 A successor to the 1951 Festival of Polish music was also organized in 1955, which was considered a failure.
 The Warsaw Autumn music festival was then established in 1956, motivated by a desire of composers to end the isolation and provincial nature of Polish music written up to that point.
 These changes mirroed the events of the Polish October, which led to the end of Stalinism under the new rule of Władysław Gomułka, followed by a temporary political, economic and cultural liberalization.